emma-sax4/emmasax4.info/README.md

 ```
 This is an example sentence, so the link will throw a 404.
 See this in action [here](/resources/resource-01.pdf).
 ```

+### `_config.yml`
+This is where we tell Jekyll all of the configurations for this project.
+Each time this file is changed, restart your local Jekyll server to get the new changes.

 ### Any Markdown or HTML file
 This is the first page that a user will see when they navigate to the main URL of this site.
 It's written in Markdown, but Jekyll and liquid will use the Markdown content to make an HTML file.
 The front matter of any Markdown/HTML file specifies the settings of the page: